StupidStudio/stupid-changed/README.md

 });
 ```

-Stupid changed is best use i a stream of data.
+Stupid changed is best used in a stream of data.
 Fx. scrolling.

 ```js